raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 ### Final linear layer and softmax

 Output of decoder will flow through linear layer and through softmax to turn a vector of words in to actual word.
-These layers are applied on each individual position if decoder seperately and in parallel as shown below
+These layers are applied on each individual position of decoder seperately and in parallel as shown below

 Linear layer helps to project output from decoder layers in to higher dimension layer(this dimension depends on vocablary).
 For example if our french vocablary has 20000 words then this linear layer will project our decoder output of any single token in to 20000 dimension vector.
 Then this 20000 dimensional vector will be passed through softmax layer to convert in to probabilities.
 Now we select the token with highest probability as the output word at this token position.